rjw1/capitalbeards.org.uk/_posts/2014-05-26-may-meeting-report.md

 #### Midsummer Beardness ####

-The [Capital Beards](http://capitalbeards.org.uk) will next meet at the [British Beard Club](http://thebritishbeardclub.org)’s Midsummer Beardness, at the [George](http://london.randomness.org.uk/wiki.cgi?George,_SE1_1NH) on the 22nd of June.
+The [Capital Beards](http://capitalbeards.org.uk) will next meet at [The British Beard Club](http://thebritishbeardclub.org)’s Midsummer Beardness, at the [George](http://london.randomness.org.uk/wiki.cgi?George,_SE1_1NH) on the 22nd of June.